-Although not an EPS listed under Annex IV of the Habitats Directive, the basking shark (Cetorhinus maximus) is protected in inshore Scottish waters under the Nature Conservation (Scotland) Act 2004 and are protected under the Wildlife and Countryside Act 1981.
+Although not an EPS listed under Annex IV of the Habitats Directive, the basking shark is protected in inshore Scottish waters under the Nature Conservation (Scotland) Act 2004 and is protected under the Wildlife and Countryside Act 1981.
 Sightings on the east coast and the North Sea are rarer although are recorded (Witt et al., 2012).